blender/blender/doc/python_api/rst/info_tutorial_addon.rst

 .. note::

-   While :kbd:`Ctrl-Shift-Space` isn't a default Blender key shortcut, its hard to make sure addons won't overwrite each others keymaps, At least take care when assigning keys that they don't conflict with important functionality within Blender.
+   While :kbd:`Ctrl-Shift-Space` isn't a default Blender key shortcut, its hard to make sure add-ons won't overwrite each others keymaps, At least take care when assigning keys that they don't conflict with important functionality within Blender.